 Finally, small-change drives aren’t a cost-effective way for charities to raise funds.
 It takes a lot of time for volunteers to pick up, clean, sort, and count all those coins, and the more pennies there are in the mix, the less value the charity gets for each coin it handles.

 And as it grows ever easier for charities to accept donations electronically, coin drives are likely to play a diminishing role in fundraising.

 3. They Honor Lincoln

 Some supporters of the penny point out that it’s the only coin bearing the image of Abraham Lincoln, probably our nation’s most revered president.
 Eliminating the penny, they argue, would be disrespectful to his memory.

-Anti-penny activists scoff at this argument, pointing out that Lincoln would still remain on the $5 bill, which is actually useful to consumers.
-The bills, according to the Federal Reserve, cost only $0.11 to print, far less than their $5 face value, making them a much more cost-effective way to honor Lincoln than a penny that costs $0.017 to mint.
+Anti-penny advocates scoff at this argument, pointing out that Lincoln would still remain on the $5 bill, which is actually useful to consumers.
+The bills, according to the Federal Reserve, cost only $0.048 to print, far less than their $5 face value.
+That makes them a much more cost-effective way to honor Lincoln than a penny that costs $0.018 to mint.